Dr. Giorgia Cioccoloni

 Profile

-Dr Giorgia Cioccoloni is a Post Doctoral Research Associate (PDRA) in nutrition and oncology at the School of Food science and Nutrition.
-She obtaneid her BSc in DIetetics at Catholic University of Sacred Heart "A. Gemelli" and then her MSc in Human Nutritional Sciences at the University of Rome Tor Vergata.
-After her PhD in Medical and Surgical sciences at the University of Rome Tor Vergata, with particular focus on clinical nutrition, nutrigenetic and nutrigenomic, Dr Giorgia Cioccoloni joined Thorne’s lab as PDRA working on the impact of nutrition on breast cancer.
+Dr Giorgia Cioccoloni is a Lecturer in Human Nutrition at the School of Food science and Nutrition.
+She obtained a BSc in Dietetics and a MSc in Human Nutritional Sciences before going to compleate a PhD in Medical and Surgical sciences at the University of Rome Tor Vergata.
+Aftre her PhD, Dr Cioccoloni joined Thorne’s lab at the University of Leeds as post-doctoral research fellow, working on the impact of nutrition on breast cancer.
 During her research career she participated in design and conduction of several national and international nutritional driven clinical trials related to obesity, body composition, inflammation and cancer.
-She also has extensive experience in molecular biology, with particular focus on the molecular mechanisms which link
+She also has extensive experience in molecular biology, with particular focus on the molecular mechanisms which link nutrition, obesity, cancer, immune resistance, and the relative translation and personalised medicine applications.
+Dr Giorgia Cioccoloni previously worked on the Breast Cancer Action Group funded project “Ex vivo co-culture using LDL-C high derived adipocytes, macrophages and fibroblasts to reprogram triple negative breast cancer epithelial cells”.
+Currently, I am PI of the Breast Cancer UK research project “"Bisphenols and breast cancer risk: Unravelling the role of adipose tissue", and Co-I of the World Cancer Research Fund (WCRF) research project “Predicting responses to chemotherapy in breast cancer treatment”.

 Research interests